-For a retail development BCA requires access for people with disabilities to and within all areas normally used by the occupants.
+For a Class 9b building BCA requires access for people with disabilities to and within all areas usually used by the occupants and to wheelchair seating spaces provided in accordance with D3.9.
+Access need not be provided to every tier / platform within an auditorium.